"When I'm Sixty-Four"? That's so 11 years ago.

-With that in mind, you'll probably come across a host of online tributes that laud the former Beatle's longevity, countless achievements and best-loved songs.
+Paul McCartney turned 75 this a few months back.
+With that in mind, you've probably come across a host of online tributes that laud the former Beatle's longevity, countless achievements and best-loved songs.

-But while the masses will most likely praise "Band on the Run," "Maybe I'm Amazed," "Live and Let Die" and "Silly Love Songs" (well, maybe not "Silly Love Songs"), I'd like to draw attention to 10 tracks from McCartney's solo career — a career that started 44 years ago, by the way — that just don't get the love and attention they deserve in 2014.
+But while the masses will most likely praise "Band on the Run," "Maybe I'm Amazed," "Live and Let Die" and "Silly Love Songs" (well, maybe not "Silly Love Songs"), I'd like to draw attention to 10 tracks from McCartney's solo career—a career that started 47 years ago—that just don't get the love and attention they deserve in 2017.

 "Oh Woman, Oh Why," B-side of "Another Day" (Paul McCartney, 1971)